FAQs

 There is less risk of blood clots and hospital acquired infection as patients are discharged on the same day as the procedure and encouraged to be weight bearing on their new joint as soon as possible.

-How soon can I return to normal activities after outpatient joint replacement?
+What activities can I do after joint replacement?